awell-health/awell-extensions/extensions/healthie/README.md

 ## Create location

 Creates a location.
-ID of the create location is stored as `locationId` data point.
+ID of the created location is stored as `locationId` data point.

 ## Close chat conversation